Rachel Alejandro: Career

 Rachel Alejandro first entered the world of showbiz at the age of 12, when she was a host on the popular TV show That's Entertainment.
-At 15 from Pangasinan Province, following her successful TV stint, Alejandro recorded her first album, Just a Minute, for Alpha Records.
+At 15 from Pangasinan Province, following her successful TV stunt, Alejandro recorded her first album, Just a Minute (1989), for Alpha Records.
 The album spawned several hit songs including the No. 1 single "Mr. Kupido", as well as "K.S.P.
-(Kulang Sa Pansin)" and "Kay Tagal".
+(Kulang sa Pansin)" and "Kay Tagal".
 The album went gold and Alejandro's recording career then took off.
-Her second album, Watch Me Now, featured a revival of "Nakapagtataka", the signature song of her father, pop icon Hajji Alejandro.
+Her second album, Watch Me Now!!!
+(1991), featured a revival of "Nakapagtataka", the signature song of her father, pop icon Hajji Alejandro.

 Her powerful rendition of the song earned her the Awit Award for Best Performance by a Female Recording Artist and the Guillermo Mendoza Memorial Foundation Award for Best Female Singer/Entertainer.
-May Minamahal, which contained the award-winning single "Babalik-balikan", became Alejandro's first platinum album in 1992.
+May Minamahal (1992), which contained the award-winning single "Babalik-balikan", became Alejandro's first platinum album in 1992.
 That same year, her career got another boost when she competed at the Golden Stag International Song Festival in Brasov, Romania, winning the award for Best Interpretation of a Romanian Song.
-Her 1994 album, Sentimental, featured the multi-awarded song "Paalam Na" which Alejandro co-wrote with then-boyfriend Dingdong Avanzado.
+Her 1994 album, Sentimental, featured the multi-awarded song "Paalam Na", which Alejandro co-wrote with then-boyfriend Dingdong Avanzado.

 In 1996, Alejandro celebrated her 10 years in showbiz by releasing an anniversary album and appearing in her first major concert, with guests Janno Gibbs, Ogie Alcasid and the Street Boys.
 As Alejandro said in an interview with Maryo B Labad, "In the past years, siguro halos lahat nasubukan ko na as far as the entertainment scene is concerned.
 And my efforts have paid off."
-Her album Tanging Pangarap, her first for Viva Records, was released in 2001.
+Her album, Tanging Pangarap, her first album for Viva Records, was released in 2001.
 The carrier single was written by her longtime former boyfriend Lee Robin Salazar.
 It also contains the 2000 Metropop Song Festival winner "Forever and a Day" composed by Angelo Villegas.
-Recently, Alejandro released a self-produced album under a distribution agreement with Sony Music Philippines entitled Believe with original songs and cover songs from some of her stage musical projects.
+Recently, Alejandro released a self-produced album under a distribution agreement with Curve Entertainment entitled Believe (2019), with original songs and cover songs from some of her stage musical projects.